 10. Apps or Subscriptions:

-Scrivener, Grammarly Premium, Spotify Premium, Headspace, Audible, Journal of the Month, Amazon Kindle Unlimited are examples of great things to buy for writers, but your writer might just have them so make subtle enquiries/ hack their computer before you buy.
+Scrivener, Duotrope, Grammarly Premium, Spotify Premium, Headspace, Audible, Journal of the Month, Amazon Kindle Unlimited are examples of subscriptions that writers will really appreciate, but your writer might just have them so make subtle enquiries/ hack their computer before you buy.
 Warning: don’t be alarmed/disgusted if you check their browsing history…anything that’s on there is probably there for research purposes only.
 Probably.

 11. An Air-Purifying Plant (in a nice pot):